• Skip to main content

 • Non-probability sampling methods

 Non-probability sampling is typically used when you don’t have a specific target population to work with.
-You’re looking for any type of data that will help you in your research or project, but you don’t have any specific population in mind.
+You’re looking for any type of data that will help you in your research or project, but you don’t have any specific population parameter in mind.

 • Quota sampling

 A non-random method is the opposite of a random method.
-In a random method, the researcher does not specify which people or key factors to select, whereas in a non-random method, the researcher is clear about who or what will be included.
+In a random method, the researcher does not specify which people or key factors to select, whereas, in a non-random method, the researcher is clear about who or what will be included.

 • Snowball Sampling

-With this approach, people recruited to be part of a sample are asked to invite those they know to take part, who are then asked to invite their friends and family, and so on.
+With this approach, people recruited to be part of a sample are asked to invite those they know to take part, which are then asked to invite their friends and family, and so on.

 QuestionPro offers the market’s most powerful online survey software, choosing sample method, sample size, and survey length.
 This Survey software allows you to choose from various sample methods.

 One of the most important aspects of conducting a survey is ensuring that a given sample is representative of the entire population.
 It is critical to recruit respondents that accurately represent the core demographics of your target population.
-With every QuestionPro survey, you can conduct a questionnaire analysis to ensure that your survey sample is representative of your target population.

 How to use your survey sampling